wiscostret/fplscrapR/README.md

 ```
 ## Examples

-In the vignette folder, you can find examples for alle the functions available in fplscrapR, showing you how you can easily use the package to perform simple yet interesting FPL analysis.
+On the [vignette website](https://wiscostret.github.io/fplscrapR/), you can find examples for alle the functions available in fplscrapR, showing you how you can easily use the package to perform simple yet interesting FPL analysis.

 ## Questions